cdhogan/DFT-basics/0_Si_bulk/5_DOS/README.md

       ```
       % dos.x < si.dos.in > si.dos.out
       ```
-      The output file `si.dos.dat` can be plotted.
+      The output file `si.dos.dat` can be plotted - see the black curve in the figure.

       ![DOS integration scheme](Ref/DOS-comparison.png?raw=true "DOS integration scheme")